 Indiana University, Bloomington IN 47408 USA

 Abstract: In this paper we describe IoTCloud; a platform to connect smart devices to cloud services for real time data processing and control.
-A connected device to IoTCloud can communicate with the real time data processing framework running in the cloud via messaging.
-The platform design is scalable in connecting devices, transferring data and processing data.
-A user can develop real time data processing algorithms in an abstract framework without concern for underlying details of how the data is distributed and transferred.
+A connected device to IoTCloud can communicate with real time data analysis frameworks deployed in the cloud via messaging.
+The platform design is scalable in connecting devices, transferring and processing data.
+A user develops real time data processing algorithms in an abstract framework without concern for underlying details of how the data is distributed and transferred.
 For this platform we primarily consider real time robotics applications such as autonomous robot navigation, where there are strict requirements on processing latency and demand for scalable processing.
 To demonstrate the feasibility of the system, a robotic application is developed on top of the framework.
-The system and the robotics application characteristics are measured to show that processing in central data centers can be used for real time robotics applications.
+The system and the robotics application characteristics are measured to show that data processing in central servers is feasible for real time sensor applications.

 1. Introduction

 The availability of internet connections and low manufacturing costs have led to a boom in smart objects, devices with a tripartite construction consisting of a CPU, memory storage, and a wireless connection.
-These smart objects (or devices) are equipped with sensors that produce data and actuators.
+These smart objects (or devices) are equipped with sensors that produce data and actuators that are capable of receiving commands.
 Such devices are widespread in all the fields and usages are expected to grow exponentially in the future.
 For these devices, central data processing has been shown to be advantageous due to numerous factors including: the ability to easily draw from vast stores of information, efficient allocation of computing resources and a proclivity for parallelization.
 Because of these factors, many devices may benefit from processing only some data locally and offloading the remaining processing to central servers.
 Among the aforementioned devices, and increasingly present in modern life, are robots.
 Robots such as the iRobot Roomba, a robot that can clean the floor, present affordable, automated aids for daily living.
 Additionally, Amazon and Google are researching and developing platforms for delivering consumer products using drones.
 Most of these robots have limited onboard processing power but still generate large amounts of data.
-A high definition video stream from a drone-mounted camera is a good example of a high volume data stream.
-Cloud based control of such robots is a challenging area due to strict latency requirements and high volumes of data production.
+Cloud based analysis of data coming from such robots creates many challenges due to strict latency requirements and high volumes of data production.

 To process data coming from many smart devices, we need scalable data processing platforms.
-Because of its efficiency and agility, the cloud is an ideal computational platform for hosting data processing applications for smart devices.
+Cloud is an ideal computational platform for hosting data processing applications for smart devices, because of its efficiency and agility.
+The.
 Cloud computing[1] refers to both applications delivered as services over the Internet and the hardware and system software in the datacenters that provide those services.
 Cloud computing enables computing as a utility and is gradually becoming the standard for computation, allowing the systems and users to use Platform as a Service (PaaS), Infrastructure as a Service (IaaS), and Software as a Service (SaaS).
 The computational nodes are provisioned, configured and reconfigured dynamically in the cloud.
 These machines can be in the form of virtual machines or physical machines.
 Furthermore, sensor based applications can benefit from in-house private cloud environments hosted within organizations or from public clouds hosted by large organizations.